Ilan Mitchell-Smith: Academic career

 Mitchell-Smith received his A.B. in Medieval Studies from University of California, Davis (UC Davis) and his M.A. in Medieval Studies from Fordham University.
 He received a doctoral degree from Texas A&M University in 2005.
 As of January 2020, he is an associate professor in the English department at California State University, Long Beach (CSU Long Beach) in Long Beach, California.
 For several years prior to his appointment at CSU Long Beach, he was a professor at Angelo State University in San Angelo, Texas.
 Mitchell-Smith publishes on chivalry in the later Middle Ages, and he also publishes on cinematic, television, and video-game versions of medieval culture.

 Table top gaming

-Mitchell-Smith has published on Dungeons & Dragons, and is a staff writer for Talk Wargaming and writes a column for Forces of Geek called "Playing the Nerd".
+Mitchell-Smith has published on Dungeons & Dragons, and was a staff writer for Talk Wargaming and wrote a column for Forces of Geek called "Playing the Nerd".
 He works as a technical writer and editor for smaller independent game producers, and he is an active tabletop gamer and an organizer of tabletop game events in Southern California.
+He has also written for British Tabletop Wargaming magazines such as Slingshot and Wargames, Soldiers and Strategy.

 Personal life

 Mitchell-Smith was born in New York City, New York.
-His mother, Clary Mitchell-Smith, is a psychotherapist, and his father, Larry Smith, is an art history teacher.
+His mother, Clary Mitchell-Smith, is a psychotherapist, and his father, Larry Smith, was an art history teacher.

-He met Susannah Demaree at Santa Monica College in Santa Monica, California.
-They were married in 1995.
-They have two children, born in 1998 and 2000.
+Mitchell-Smith is married to Susannah Demaree, a psychotherapist in Southern California, whom he met at Santa Monica College in Santa Monica, California.
+They were married in 1995, and they have two children, born in 1998 and 2000.

+Mitchell-Smith was diagnosed in 2014 with Retinitis Pigmentosa, and he is legally blind.